weblate/ns8-nethvoice/README.md

 Let's assume that the nethvoice instance is named `nethvoice1`.

-Launch `configure-module`, by setting the following parameters:
+Launch `configure-module`, by setting the following mandatory parameters:
 -  `nethcti_ui_host`: the NethCTI virtualhost, for instance "cti.makako.nethesis.it"
--  `user_domain`: the user domain where users should be taken that has been configured on NethServer interface
+-  `user_domain`: the user domain where users should be taken that has been configured on NS8 interface
 -  `nethvoice_host`: the nethvoice virtualhost, for instance "makako.nethesis.it"
 -  `nethvoice_host_local_networks`: an array of local networks used for SIP NAT.
 Each network is an object with `network`, `netmask`, `gateway`
 -  `subscription_systemid`: the id of the system registered on my.nethesis.it "XXXXXXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX"
 -  `subscription_secret`: the secret of the system on my.nethesis.it "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

+Optional parameters:
 -  `nethcti_prefix`: phone prefix.
 Suggested: ""
 -  `nethcti_autoc2c`: enable automatic click to call on NethCTI.
 Suggested: "enabled"
 -  `nethcti_trunks_events`: enable events from trunks.
 Suggested: "enabled"